Three young people walking Elfsborgsmarschen

 Open to everyone

 Elfsborgsmarschen is a sporting event that tests your ability to walk long distances.
-Over one or two days, you walk 10, 20, or 40 kilometers per day.
+Over one or two days, you walk 10, 20, or 40 kilometres per day.
 The hike follows routes that take you along scenic trails or on sightseeing tours in Gothenburg and the surrounding area.
 You choose the type of route and how far you want to walk.
 There is a route for everyone—regardless of your reason for embarking on a long-distance march.

 Compete